hoangvu12/megumin/README.md

 The main difference is that Megumin uses an [Invidious](https://github.com/iv-org/invidious) instance to make YouTube requests instead of relying on your own network, as the chance of getting blocked by YouTube is quite high

+And more features such as:

+- Clear command

 ## Requirements

 1. Discord Bot Token **[Guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot)**